smartclean/smartclean.github.io/docs/eventBusCore.md

 matrix.mybuildingid.scworkforcemanagement.INCIDENT_CREATED.*
 ```

+### What are events ?
+Each application within Matrix, when it acts on certain key entities, results in a create, modify, delete or read event with respect to the namespace within that application.
+For example, when a new incident is created within Matrix, its *RoutingKey* is as follows: *matrix.mybuildingid.scworkforcemanagement.INCIDENT_CREATED.HIGH*

+Additionally, an event will also contain a generally complete subset of affected object's data for providing minimal information about the event.
+For example, a new incident creation event will also proxy the details about the zone, name of task, who it is allocated to.
+Any other information not present within the event payload can be obtained by appropriate SDK calls to Matrix.

 ## What events are available in the event bus ?
 The following events are available on the bus.